 This manual is your guide to the second electronics laboratory in the electrical engineering program.
 It is assumed that by completing the first electronics laboratory course you are familiar with basic electronic measurements and instrumentation, as well as with elements of data analysis, presentation of results, and reporting.
 These elements will be still emphasized and further developed in this laboratory.
 Professional engineering practice requires using proper experimental methods and procedures.
 They include not only good measurement techniques, but also proper recording of all relevant information, preparing tables and graphs, etc. Almost as important as obtaining good data is their proper presentation which often determines success in this laboratory course as it does in engineering practice.
 Upon completion of the second laboratory course you should be very familiar with effective laboratory practices and professional style data presentation.
 They will be a great asset in your future.

 The manual describes seven sets of experiments most of which require more than a week laboratory session.
-The eighth set suggests a design project based on the hardware and concepts learned in the course.
+The eighth set is a project based on at least two lab concepts introduced earlier.
+Lab #8 requires design, simulations, error analysis etc., as required by the other labs.
 The manual is not a set of precise recipes.
 On the contrary, it describes basic circuits and concepts, inviting students to contribute details and solutions.
 There is often more than one way to achieve a given goal and you are expected to think and decide, for example making choices of the resistors or capacitor values, or even whole circuits.
 There are thus elements of your own design in every set of experiments.
 Hint and suggestions are scattered throughout the text.

 An effort has been made to "synchronize" the topics of laboratory experiments with the evolving program of EE curriculum.
 Ideally, the circuit theory should proceed by a couple of weeks its realization in the laboratory.
 Reaching this goal turned out to be all but impossible and students may have to dig deeper into their notes of electronic courses to find material relevant to current experiments.
 This, however, should not be a great problem, the laboratory does not require extensive theoretical knowledge.

-One required skill is circuit simulation with PSPICE.
+One required skill is circuit simulation with Multisim.
 Familiarity with this important program vary widely among students and this laboratory is a good place to catch-up.
 The most important insights which you may gain in this laboratory work will come from comparison of the expected (theoretical or computer simulated) circuits performance with experimental data.
-Details of exporting simulation results to programs, such as MS Excel, for graphic comparison with measuremets are given in this manual in the chapter on simulation.
-You can download the Pspice Version 9.1 from here.
+Details of exporting simulation results to programs, such as MS Excel, for graphic comparison with measurements are given in this manual in the chapter on simulation.
+You can download the MultiSim from here.